Play Live Radio

 Howard Knapp

-Howard Knapp, South Carolina's former elections director who was fired in September, has been arrested on charges that include misconduct in office and embezzlement of public funds.
+Howard Knapp, South Carolina's former elections director who was fired in September, was arrested Friday on misconduct in office, embezzlement and other charges.

-Paige Salonich, the former deputy executive director of the State Election Commission, was also arrested Friday morning and is being held at the Alvin S. Glenn Detention Center, jail records show.
-The offense listed says wiretap/intercept/use any wire communication.
+Margaret Paige Salonich, 41, the former deputy executive director of the State Election Commission, was also arrested Friday morning.

 Knapp was fired Sept.
 17 by the State Election Commission in a 3-2 vote.